-- (a) Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism - (b) Contact being subjected to harmful online interaction with other users, such as peer-to-peer pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial or other purposes - (c) Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - (d) Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams - 27.5 To meet our aims and address the risks above we will: - (a) Educate pupils about online safety as part of our curriculum.
+- (a) Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism - (b) Contact being subjected to harmful online interaction with other users, such as peer-to-peer pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial or other purposes - (c) Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - (d) Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams

+27.5 To meet our aims and address the risks above we will:

+- (a) Educate pupils about online safety as part of our curriculum.
 For example: - a.
 The safe use of social media, the internet and technology - b.
 Keeping personal information private - c.
 How to recognise unacceptable behaviour online - d.
-How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - (b) Ensure staff complete the "Staying safe online" e-learning module annually - (c) Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
+How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - (b) Ensure staff complete relevant training as part of their induction on safe internet use and online safety issues, including cyberbullying and the risks of online radicalisation.
+All staff members will receive refresher training at least once each academic year. - (c) Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
 We will also share clear procedures with them so they know how to raise concerns about online safety - (d) Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - (e) Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems - (f) Carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community

-For further information please refer to the academy's Online Safety/E-learning Policy.
+For further information please refer to the academy's Online Safety/E-Learning Policy.